 I'm pleased to announce that I have finished painting and the first 12 (Gulp!
 A long way to go as of yet!!) miniatures of Yusuf ibn Tashfin's Black Guard have been rolled out.
 I went for quite a plain black colour scheme highlighted by a deep blue as I wanted the Black Guard to look quite menacing on the tabletop.

-I've gone for a mix of Artizan Designs, Footsore (actually Musketeer) and Saxon Miniatures (now sold by Warlord Games).
-In the main these will be the manufacturers of choice but with the (obvious!) addition of Gripping beast's superb "El Cid" range.
-Doyens of the Dark Ages that they are.
-The miniatures have been placed in semi permanent positions of the bases as I want the compositon to be flexible should I change my mind about placing as more figures are added.
+I've went for a mix of Artizan Designs, Footsore (actually Musketeer) and Saxon Miniatures (now sold by Warlord Games).
+In the main these will be the manufacturers of choice but with the (obvious!) addition of Gripping beast, Doyens of the Dark Ages, superb "El Cid" range.
+The miniatures have been blue tacked into position on the bases as I want the composition to be flexible should I change my mind about positioning as more figures are added.

-I've gone more for a sort of Sudanese look with darker skin tones then I plan to paint the 'Berber' and Andalusian units in the army.
-I'm not sure I'm 100% happy with the paint scheme on the Black Guard but considering I have not done any painting for five years I should probably not be so harsh on myself.
+I've gone more for a sort of Sudanese look with darker skin tones than I plan to paint the 'Berber' and Andalusian units in the army.
+I'm not sure I'm 100% happy with the paint scheme on the Black Guard but considering I have not done any painting for roughly five years I should probably not be so harsh on myself.
 Ohmmmmm..... just breathe!

-I did some research into the hippo shields carried by many 'Berber' tribes and what I discovered was interesting.
-The existing examples of hippopotamus shields in various collections and museums around the globe show signs that the shield significantly blackened as the object aged.
+Having recently done some research on the hippo shields carried by many 'Berber' tribes what I discovered was quite interesting.
+The existing examples of hippopotamus hide shields in various collections and museums around the globe show signs that the shield significantly blackened as the object aged.
 I've gone for a much lighter 'brown' and have layered the paint in such a way as to suggest the ridges that occurred during construction that one tends to find on the surviving examples.
 My lighter shields are not realistic in tone.
 The brown is matched to be reasonably complimentary to the blue in order to create some degree of colour balance.
 You can't take the fine art college education out of the man- apparently!

 Ethiopian Hippo Hide Shield